Tag Archives: power

 Turn to resilient love: History is bearing the fruit of nominalism

 Last week I offered an article to my Facebook friends about the “secret” war the U.S. is helping to sustain in Yemen as the unhinged Saudi Crown Prince, Mohammed bin Salman, the Defense Minister, causes war crimes out of the view of journalists.
-Our own unhinged ruler further loosened the long leash the Obama administration had given the Saudis as the civil war between Shias and Sunnis raged on, backed by Iranians and Saudis with Al Qaeda in the wings.
+Our own unhinged ruler further loosened the long leash the Obama administration had given the Saudis as the civil war between Shias and Sunnis raged on Yemen, the sides backed by Iranians and Saudis with Al Qaeda in the wings.

 A Saudi-led air strike that killed eight of this lone-survivor’s family

 I lamented the lack of a moral center in the whole, horrible mess.
-Americans have wondered how Russia can think the ends justify the means as that government supports the Syrian government bombing and starving civilians.
-Yet the U.S. government is doing the same thing through its ally Saudi Arabia, and it’s just as unconscionable when the U.S. is complicit in war crimes.
+American wonder out loud how Putin can think the ends justify the means as Russia supports how the Syrian government bombs and starves civilians.
+Yet the U.S. government is doing the same thing through its ally Saudi Arabia.
+It is just as unconscionable when the U.S. is complicit in war crimes.

 It breaks our hearts to see children starving.
 But how can anyone decide what to do?
 It appears that most people are sinking in a philosophical morass that started a long time ago and is bearing the fruit of Donald Trump, Vladimir Putin and many other horrors.
 The myth of freedom demands that desire is at the center of everything we do.
 It is how we decide.
 Desire defines our “individuality.”
 Western culture believes an individual must be the author of his or her desire in order to be free.
 Nothing or no one can tell us what to do.
 So how could the U.S. tell the Saudis not to starve Yemenis in the name of their country’s desire to be free according to its sense of identity?

 Last week’s blog post was about Donald Trump’s lack of moral center, as he pardoned the racist Joe Arpaio.
-A couple of friends got on my son’s feed after he posted my work and made light of it, mainly because i dared use the tragedy of Congolese slaves as part of my example.
+A couple of friends got on my son’s feed after he posted my work and made light of it, mainly because I dared use the tragedy of Congolese slaves as part of my example.
 I think I violated their sense of ownership of their own experience, co-opted the story of their desire, and appeared to thwart their struggle to be the authors of their own destiny.
-I was trying to be a Christian with them, but we’ll have to keep trying.
+I was trying to be a Christian with them, but I don’t think I got there.
+We’ll have to keep trying.

 Finding a moral center in a Trumpian world is difficult.
 People can’t seem to agree on what is good.
 There are many reasons for this difficulty that Jesus followers should ponder.
 For one thing, progressives and conservatives alike serve the same god: individuality.
-If Christians are to speak the truth in love, they need to get off either bandwagon.
+They lean toward nominalism, as opposed to realism — the age old Eurocentric philosophical debate.
+If Christians are to speak the truth in love, we need to get off red or blue bandwagons.
 We may find some affinity with good-hearted people in either camp, but the world desperately needs the church to get back in God’s camp and provide an alternative to the madness.
 When will we clearly say, “No, we are not going to ‘follow our hearts’ no matter what society, the church or anyone else says, no matter how many times Disney preaches it to our children”?

 I’ve been studying and pondering how we got to the place where Christians can support Trump and the place where identity wars can divide brothers and sisters in faith.
 Here’s the philosophical/theological trail toward the answer I’ve discovered so far (with help from Rod Dreher).